This article talks about why it’s necessary to boycott Chinese apps and products. Towards the end, it has Chinese apps list

 We citizens, however, are free from those bounds.
 We could use whatever products we want and strike them where it hurts the most.
 Their wallet!

-It has become clear than even Google Play store that touted itself as a neutral platform is no longer neutral.
+It has become clear that even the Google Play store that touted itself as a neutral platform is no longer neutral.
 It removed millions of negative TikTok reviews that had taken it to 1.6 ratings.
 Now it has returned to 4.4.
 Google also removed, Remove China Apps, which identified apps made in China and uninstalled them from the user’s phone.

 We can’t trust anyone to be unbiased these days, you have to do everything on your own.